-During the freshman year, students in the Traditional Curriculum are enrolled in the Ratio Studiorum Program (RSP) course, an introduction to professional nursing course, and the foundational level courses of the Magis Common Core Curriculum(Common Core).
-During the sophomore year, students are offered nursing courses in health assessment, pathophysiology, lifespan development, nutrition, statistics, and an introductory course in safety and quality in care management.
+During the freshman year, students in the Traditional Curriculum are enrolled in the Ratio Studiorum Program (RSP) course, an introduction to professional nursing, and the foundational level courses of the Magis Common Core Curriculum (Common Core).
+Using a concept-based framework, sophomore students are offered nursing courses in health assessment, pathophysiology, lifespan development, nutrition, and statistics.
 Additionally, students complete courses at the explorations level of the Common Core.
 Nursing courses at the junior and senior level build upon the Common Core and nursing support courses offered at the freshman and sophomore level.
-During their junior and senior years, traditional students are enrolled in nursing courses, including practicum experiences, focusing on outcomes-oriented, evidence-based nursing practice to enhance quality and safety of care delivery.
-The College of Nursing provides instruction for the practicum experiences in collaboration with cooperating agencies in both hospital and community-based agencies to enrich the learning opportunities.
-Emphasis is placed on using the care management model as a framework for achieving optimal clinical, quality, and cost-effective outcomes through health promotion, protection, maintenance, and restoration of altered health states.
-Population-based concepts are threaded throughout all care management practicum learning experiences.
-The senior year culminates in a capstone practicum designed to provide a concentrated experience in complex, collaborative nursing care management under the supervision of a nurse preceptor as well as clinical reasoning activities using simulation and problem-based learning activities. .
+While continuing to use a concept-based approach, the College offers courses that focus on outcomes-oriented, evidence-based nursing practice, and interprofessional collaboration to enhance quality and safety of care delivery.

 Admission

-High School graduates who are first time freshmen wishing to pursue the Traditional nursing curriculum leading to the degree of Bachelor of Science in Nursing (BSN) apply to Creighton University's Office of Undergraduate Admissions.
+High school graduates who are first time freshmen wishing to pursue the Traditional nursing curriculum leading to the degree of Bachelor of Science in Nursing (BSN) apply to Creighton University's Office of Undergraduate Admissions.
 General admission requirements for freshman and transfer students are listed in this Catalog under "Admissions."

 - Academic acceptance is based on academic credentials and application materials.

-- Validation of applicants' ability to meet the cognitive, affective, and psychomotor requirements of the challenging nursing curriculum, with or without reasonable accommodations, consistent with the American Disabilities Act is required.
+- Validation of applicant's ability to meet the cognitive, affective, and psychomotor requirements of the challenging nursing curriculum, with or without reasonable accommodations, consistent with the American Disabilities Act is required.
 Applicants must complete the "Safety and Technical Standards" form attesting to their ability to meet these requirements.

 - Completion of immunizations required of all Creighton University Health Sciences students.
-Participation in clinical experiences is dependent upon current immunizations.

-Advanced Placement, Transfer and Other Credit
+Advanced Placement, Transfer, and Other Credit

 Requirements for Graduation

-A candidate for a BSN degree must have earned a minimum of 128 semester hours of credit with a grade point average (GPA) of 2.00 or above.
-A grade of "C" must be earned in all required nursing courses and pre-requisite/nursing support courses.
+A candidate for a BSN degree must have earned a minimum of 128 semester hours of credit with a grade point average (GPA) of 2.20 or above.
+A grade of "C" (2.00) must be earned in all required nursing courses and pre-requisite/nursing support courses.

 Academic Standing

-The College of Nursing (CON) applies the Creighton University's policy on academic standing in that a cumulative grade point average (GPA) of at least 2.00 is required for graduation.
+The College of Nursing (CON) applies Creighton University's policy on academic standing in that a cumulative grade point average (GPA) of at least 2.00 is required for graduation.
 The average shall be computed only on the basis of all work attempted at Creighton.

-Traditional Nursing Curriculum (128 credits)
+Traditional BSN Curriculum (128 credits)

 Magis Common Core Courses